Signs You Have Poor Air Quality In Your Home

 The "new stuff" factor

 Just renovated?
+Fresh paint?
 New furniture?
-Fresh paint?
 New carpet?
 That "new smell" is off-gassing — formaldehyde, benzene, toluene, and other VOCs releasing from adhesives, foams, finishes, and backings.

 Common Mistakes / What Most People Get Wrong